I used to struggle a lot with food and feeling good in my body when I traveled…

 Reading them out loud or setting them as reminders in your phone can be really helpful.

-In thinking differently and writing out these new words, you’re showing your brain a new way of doing things, and your brain is communicating that new way to your body.
+In thinking differently and writing out these new words, you’re showing your brain a new way of doing things, and your brain is communicating that new way of being to your body.

 That covers the core mental-emotional side of solving my travel food struggles.